raspberrypilearning/cat-meme-generator/worksheet.md

   ![Open with browser](images/open-with-browser.png)

-  When you change the code in your text editor, press the refresh button on your internet browser and you should see the page update.
+  Whenever you change the code in your text editor, save it and then press the refresh button on your internet browser to see the page update.

 ## Add the form
 We want people to be able to use their own picture and text to make the meme, so we need a way for them to provide these.

 1. Let's add a form that our user can fill in.
 We are going to add the tag `<form>` which means the start of the form, and `</form>` which means the end of the form.

-  If you are using CodePen this code goes in the HTML section, and if you are using a file on your computer this code goes between `<body>` and `</body>`.
+  If you are using a file on your computer, put this code between `<body>` and `</body>`.
+If you are using CodePen put this code in the HTML section.

   ```html
   <form>